-It was spotted in a valuation walk-through by a valuer working with our old friend Guy Schwinge of Duke's.
+It was spotted in a valuation walk-through by a valuer working with ou old friend Guy Schwinge of Duke's.
 He recognized it as a Qing Dynasty lantern vase made circa 1740 by porcelain master Tang Ying.
 A mark on the bottom of the vase and at the peak of one of the mountains is the seal of the Qianlong Emperor.
-It is a one-of-a-kind piece likely inspired by a series of 17th century scroll paintings by Wang Hui.
+It is a one-of-a-kind piece likely inspired by a series of 17th-century scroll paintings by Wang Hui.

 It sold at Duke's in 2010 for £625,000 ($867,400), more than the value of the sellers' home and everything else in it combined.
 The vase probably would have sold for double the price had it not been damaged.

-For decades he kept it in a shoe box under his bed until 2007, when he had appraised it before moving.
-That's when he discovered he'd been shooting at a Archaemenid Persian Janus cup beaten out of a single sheet of gold in the 3rd or 4th century BCE.
+For decades, he kept it in a shoe box under his bed.
+It wasn’t until 2007, when he had appraised it before moving, that Webber discovered he'd been shooting at a Achaemenid Persian Janus cup beaten out of a single sheet of gold in the 3rd or 4th century BCE.

 It was sold by Duke's at auction in June 2008 for a weirdly modest £50,000 ($69,400).

-When Johnny and Ruth Beeston's dearly beloved cat Winkle went to his eternal rest 30 years ago, he was buried in their garden in Dowlish Wake, Somerset.
-Builder Johnny Beeston found the perfect headstone—a limestone carving of tonsured man with two fingers raised to his chest in benediction—at a salvage yard.
+When Johnny and Ruth Beeston's dearly beloved cat Winkle went to his eternal rest, he was buried in their garden in Dowlish Wake, Somerset.
+Builder Johnny Beeston found the perfect headstone—a limestone carving of a tonsured man with two fingers raised to his chest in benediction—at a salvage yard.
 In 2004, local amateur archaeologist and potter Chris Brewchorne walked by the garden and spotted Winkle's gravestone.
 He immediately understood that it was historically significant, and Ruth, now a widow and willing to sell the piece, had experts over to assess it.

 It was identified as part of a larger sculpture, possibly a Christian cross, carved around 900 CE and later recycled as building material.
 The 18-by-17-inch stone has a partial inscription remaining on the top left.
 It reads "SC (S) (PE)TRVS," which is how we know the tonsured, clean-shaven fellow is meant to be Saint Peter.
 Where it was found is unknown, but the stone is native to the south Somerset area, so it was likely carved for a local religious institution.
 Muchelney Abbey, a Benedictine monastery dedicated to Saints Peter and Paul, was just 10 miles away from Winkle's final resting place.

-Pre-Norman Conquest Anglo-Saxon religious art is rare, and when Winkle's tombstone went up for auction in 2004, it was bought for £201,600 ($279,115) by an American expat, art collector and oil and timber heir Stanley J. Seeger.
-The Museum of Somerset was offered the piece first but they couldn't afford it; after Seeger's death, it went back on the market, and in 2015 it was acquired by the museum for £150,000.
+Pre-Norman Conquest Anglo-Saxon religious art is rare, and when Winkle’s tombstone went up for auction in 2004, it was bought for £201,600 ($279,115) by American expat, art collector, and oil and timber heir Stanley J. Seeger.
+The Museum of Somerset was offered the piece first but they couldn't afford it; after Seeger's death, it went back on the market, and in 2015 the museum acquired it for £150,000.